walles/skrata/README.md

 The name is a combination of the Swedish word for write ("skriv") and talk ("prata").

-# TODO before installing on Malva's tablet
-* Remove the mail button.
-It's from a template and has no business being there.

 # TODO before external beta testing
+* Make the text size larger
 * Add a Play button that reads the full text.
 * Add a Clear button that clears the full text away.

 # TODO before going public
 * Add a way to switch between installed TTS languages.
 * Add some sort of hint about how to install additional languages.

+# DONE
+* Remove the mail button.
+It's from a template and has no business being there.